mdeloof/actor_framework_wip/README.md

 # Armature

-Armature is an event-driven stateful actor framework for Rust.
+Armature is an event-driven stateful actor framework for Rust, enabling you to design complex systems that are easy to reaseon about

 ## What does that mean?